 Who Won?

-In the aftermath of the negotiations, strike, and eventual compromise, has a clear winner emerged from the Chicago experience?
-The answer seems to depend on who is asked the question.
-Mayor Emanuel is claiming his own victory, telling the , 鈥淔or the first time, teachers will have a meaningful evaluation system鈥ur evaluation system has not changed in 40 years, while our students and the world they live in and will work in has.鈥
+In the years following the Chicago teachers' strike, observers have continued to debate whether either side truly emerged as the clear winner.
+As is often the case in labor negotiations, the final agreement reflected a compromise in which both sides gained some concessions while giving up others.
+Mayor Emanuel is claiming his own victory, telling the Christian Science Monitor, 鈥淔or the first time, teachers will have a meaningful evaluation system鈥ur evaluation system has not changed in 40 years, while our students and the world they live in and will work in has.鈥

 Karen Lewis also feels the voice of the teachers was heard in Chicago through this negotiation process.
-She was reported saying in the , 鈥淲e feel very positive about moving forward.
+She was reported to have said in the Chicago Tribune, 鈥淲e feel very positive about moving forward.
 We feel grateful that we have a united union, and that when a union moves together, amazing things happen.鈥

 鈥淎ll our members are glad to be back with their kids,鈥 Lewis stated to the at the end of the strike.